 John is an experienced appellate attorney who serves as chair of the firm's Appellate Advocacy and Post-Trial Practice Group.
 He has litigated more than 300 appeals in state and federal appellate courts.
 His diverse practice includes cases involving professional malpractice, civil rights claims, product liability, toxic torts, construction accidents, employment claims and premises liability.
 In addition to litigating cases in the appellate courts, he is actively engaged in developing and implementing trial and appellate strategy, prosecuting and defending pre-trial, trial and post-trial motions, and acting as appellate counsel on trial teams in high-exposure cases.

-In addition to his practice, John is actively involved in bar association activities.
+In 2015, John was appointed by the Pennsylvania Supreme Court to a three-year term on the Civil Procedural Rules Committee.
+He is also actively involved in bar association activities.
 He regularly speaks on appellate topics, serves as co-chair of the amicus curiae committee of the Pennsylvania Defense Institute, and submits amicus briefs to appellate courts on behalf of various organizations.
 He also formerly served on the Board of Governors of the Bar Association of the Third Federal Circuit.

 John has an AV Preeminent (5.0/5.0) rating by Lexis Nexis Martindale-Hubbell, the highest rating for professional competence.
 Every year since 2008, John has been recognized by Law & Politics/Philadelphia Magazine as a Pennsylvania Super Lawyer in the area of appellate practice, a distinction applied to five percent of Pennsylvania attorneys based on a peer selection and evaluation process.